Conservative Bias Linear Power Flow Approximations: Application to Unit Commitment: Conclusion and Future Work

-This paper presents a conservative bias linear approximation (CBLA) approach for approximating the power flow equations.
-This approach strives to balance conservativeness and accuracy while maintaining linearity in the approximations.
+This paper presents a conservative bias linear approximation (CBLA) approach for approximating the power flow equations, aiming to balance conservativeness and accuracy while preserving linearity.
 The numerical results highlight the potential advantages of using CBLA for power flow problems.
-By selecting an appropriate error function, we can achieve an effective balance between conservativeness and accuracy.
-Additionally, the ability to choose different error functions allows CBLA to be tailored to specific systems and operational conditions, ultimately enhancing performance and reliability in power system optimization.
+Selecting suitable error functions enables an effective balance between conservativeness and accuracy.
+Additionally, the ability to choose different error functions allows CBLA to be tailored to specific systems and operational conditions.
+When applied to the UC problem, the CBLA-based formulation consistently outperformed formulations based on DC power flow and first-order Taylor approximations, achieving lower overall operating costs in the subsequent evaluation of the AC optimal power flow. { For benchmarking purposes, we compared CBLA against the DC power flow model and the first-order Taylor approximation, as these remain among the most widely adopted linearization approaches in both industry practice and academic research.
+In particular, DC power flow is the standard approximation for large-scale UC formulations, while Taylor-based linearizations are commonly used in optimization-based power system studies.
+A systematic comparison with other advanced linearized AC models (e.g., LPAC~\cite{Coffrin2014} and other formulations~\cite{fnt}) is a topic for future work.}

-In our future work, we aim to extend our current approach by developing additional conservative bias approximations through the use of piecewise linearizations formulated as neural networks.
+In addition, our future work aims to extend our current approach by developing additional CBLA through the use of piecewise linearizations.
 Moreover, we plan to apply our proposed approach to a broader range of power system planning and resilience tasks.
-This includes tackling complex bilevel problems as well as conducting capacity expansion planning studies.
+This includes tackling complex bilevel problems, conducting capacity expansion planning studies, and extending the application of CBLA to unbalanced three-phase systems.